Ultra-Code/awesome-neovim/README.md

 :PlugInstall  #To install plugins

-:PlugUpdate   #To update Vim-Plug
+:PlugUpdate   #To update plugins

+:PlugUpgrade  #To upgrade to the latest version of Vim-Plug

 :PlugClean    # Comment the plugin you want to remove with '"' then :source %
-              # and run PlugClean
+              # and run PlugClean to remove that commented plugin
 ```

 And Assumming you plan to get involved in web developemt then you should